katzenpost/katzenpost/drafts/decoy_traffic.rst

 if the client's Provider is compromised it is not sufficient.

 An adversary compromising a client's Provider can count a given client's messages sent and messages received.
-These two counts should be equal if a client is themselves loops and will differ if a communication partner sends them a message.
+These two counts will be equal if a client only sends themselves loops and will differ if a communication partner sends them a message.
 Therefore a client SHOULD also send drop decoy messages in order to defend against the adversary which compromises their Provider and compares sent and received